dazzirous/ai-case-study/README.md

 # Case Study of wysa
 ## Over view and Origin
-**wysa**
+**Wysa** (Touchkin eServices Private Limited) (A)

-Company was incorparated in 2015
+Company was incorparated in 2015 (A)

-The Co-Founder & CEO is Jyostana Aggarwal
+The Co-Founder & CEO is Jyostana Aggarwal (D)

 Founder Jyostana Aggarwal wanted to make
 >mental health support more accessible and affordable.
+(D)
 >
 She recognized the limitations of traditional therapy, like cost, stigman and lack of availability in many areas.
 She created Wysa to provide a convinient and anonymous way for people to receive mental health support through a conversational AI chat bot.

 The total funding is $29 Million (B)